Corey4005/STEMNET-Daily-Files/README.md

 2024-09-18 23:00:00+00:00, 17.196, 18.063, 18.505, 20.456, -999.99, 21.812, 21.875, 22.312, 23.312, -999.99, 2031.75, 1954.50, 3164.00
 ```

 The server at [data.alclimate.com/stemmnet/stations/](https://data.alclimate.com/stemmnet/stations/) contains csv files that have all observations for the sensor period of record.
 This software breaks down that data into daily files so that it is easier to find data on a particular date.
 For example, here is the directory structure of all daily files produced by station SN003021 (Thomaston) for 2023.
+The daily files are `.txt` files and contain YYYYMMDD naming convention.

 ```
 2023/